 Economic Analysis

-The transmission network from the final summer peak reliability cases for 2020 and 2023 will be uploaded into UPLAN as the starting economic cases.
+The transmission network from the final summer peak reliability cases for 2021 and 2024 will be uploaded into UPLAN as the starting economic cases.
 The UPLAN database will be updated using input assumptions relevant to economic analysis discussed in this document.
+The economic analysis may include weather sensitivities performed on three weather years in which wind, solar and load profiles are based on 2007, 2009 and 2010 weather years.
+Transmission outage sensitivity may also be included in RTP economic project evaluation.
 After completing a production-cost simulation run, the congestion in each case will be organized by its rank and shadow price.
 Economic projects will be studied in collaboration with the TPs for the highest congested elements.
 Once all economic projects have been identified, a project-back-out analysis is performed to determine if each project is still economically justified when tested in combination with other economic projects.
 The final set of economic projects will be tested in the summer peak reliability case to ensure that the reliability case is still N-1 secure.

 Deliverables